ClarkNarvas/ClarkNarvas.com/_posts/2021-06-23-how-i-use-todoist-to-keep-myself-accountable.md

 ### How I use Inbox

-{% include components/image.html url="/assets/blogposts/how-i-use-todoist/Screenshot 2021-06-22 at 22.13.20.png" alt="My inbox with tasks in" description="Don't ask." %}
+{% include components/image.html url="/assets/blogposts/how-i-use-todoist/Screenshot 2021-06-22 at 22.13.20.png" alt="My inbox with tasks in" description="Please, don't ask." %}

 Inbox is where I put tasks specific to the day and don’t repeat.